centminmod/centminmod-magento2/readme.md

 Quick [WebPageTest.org test](https://www.webpagetest.org).
 Check out my guide on [How to use webpagetest.org for page load speed testing](https://community.centminmod.com/threads/how-to-use-webpagetest-org-for-page-load-speed-testing.13859/).

-Default Magento theme has up to 168 HTTP requests of which 144 are Javascript assets !
+Default Magento 2.2.2 theme has up to 168 HTTP requests of which 144 are Javascript assets even with CSS and JS merged files enabled !
+Javascript bundling is disabled by default.

 ![](/screenshots/wpt-magento-222-centminmod-nginx-default-theme-cable-dulles-01.png)